Selling Inherited Property in Illinois

 When Multiple Heirs Are Involved

-If multiple heirs inherit a property together and disagree on whether to sell (or for how much), any co-owner can file a partition actionin Illinois court.
-A partition action forces the sale of the property and division of proceeds — but it's costly and time-consuming.
-Mediation and early legal counsel can help resolve disagreements before they escalate.
+If multiple heirs inherit property together and disagree on selling (or price), any co-owner can file a partition action in Illinois court.
+This forces sale and proceeds division—but it's costly and time-consuming.

 The Role of a Probate Attorney in the Sale